SaiCharanMahadevan/CalorieTrackerBot/README.md

 # Telegram Health Metrics Bot

 This bot allows you to log daily health metrics (like weight, sleep, steps) and meals via Telegram.
-It parses meal descriptions, looks up nutritional information (using USDA FoodData Central API and Google Gemini), and records the data in a designated Google Sheet.
+It parses meal descriptions, looks up nutritional information (using Google Gemini), and records the data in a designated Google Sheet.

 ## Features

 *   **Multi-Bot Support:** Run multiple independent bot instances from a single application deployment.
 Each bot uses its own configuration (Google Sheet, allowed users).
 *   Log various health metrics for specific dates (defaults to today).
 *   Log meals using **natural language descriptions** (e.g., "150g chicken and 1 cup broccoli"), **by sending photos**, or **via voice/audio messages within the /newlog conversation**.
-*   Automatically calculates estimated Calories, Protein, Carbs, Fat, and Fiber for meals using Google Gemini and USDA FoodData Central.
+*   Automatically calculates estimated Calories, Protein, Carbs, Fat, and Fiber for meals using Google Gemini.
 *   Adds meal nutrition data cumulatively to the specified date in the bot's designated Google Sheet.
 *   Updates other metrics (Weight, Sleep, etc.) by overwriting the value for the specified date in the bot's designated Google Sheet.
 *   Uses Google Sheets as the data backend (one sheet per configured bot).